 - There are a number of Indoor Play Areas for wet weather days such as Creepy Crawlies, The Farmers Cart, Play Dale Farm and Wacky Warehouse.

 - Seasonal strawberry picking at neighbouring Beechwood Farm.

 Listen to our podcasts

 Shopping & Entertainment

 Flaxton Meadows is just 7miles from York’s major shopping centres Monks Cross and the Vanguard Centre.
 Both provide a range of clothes outlets, supermarkets, restaurants and cafes.
 Another 2 miles east bound on the A1237 takes you to Clifton Moor with access to sporting facilities, bowling, paint ball, laser combat, cinema, swimming pool and leisure centre.

 There are also a wide range of restaurants, pubs and takeaways.
 The City of York is only 9 miles away.
-You can cycle, drive or take the onsite free minibus to enjoy the history, culture and contemporary restaurant and bars.
+You can cycle or drive to enjoy the history, culture and contemporary restaurant and bars.
 There is something for everyone with a range of museums, gardens, shops, cinema, music establishments and cafes.

 Our friendly team will help you to organise suitable activities for your stay if you require advice.
 You can ask when you arrive or get in touch online today to arrange your holiday activities early.

 Listen to our podcasts